nocturn9x/BotBase/README.md

 - Once that is done, open the `BotBase/config.py` module with a text editor and start changing the default settings
 - The first thing you might want to do is change the `API_ID`, `API_HASH` and `BOT_TOKEN` global variables.
 Check [this page](https://my.telegram.org/apps) and login with your telegram account to create an API_ID/API_HASH pair.
 For the bot token, just create one with [BotFather](https://telegram.me/BotFather)

-**Note**: The configuration file is still a python file, so when it will be imported any python code that you typed inside it will be executed, so be careful!
+**Note**: The configuration file is still a python file and when it will be imported any python code that you typed inside it will be executed, so be careful!
 If you need to perform pre-startup operations it is advised to do them in the `if __name__ == "main":` block inside `bot.py`, before `bot.start()`

 ## BotBase - Plugins